breezy-codes/breezy-codes.github.io/intro.md

 # I'm Brianna but you can call me Breezy

-I'm currently pursuing an Honours Bachelor's degree in Cybersecurity at Deakin University, with a WAM of 93 and a grade average of 96.8 for 2024.
-My commitment to academic excellence has earned me awards such as the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.
-My Honours research focuses on developing a mathematical framework for optical xhaul network design to support reconfigurable 6G networks using O-RAN technology.
+I'm currently completing an Honours Bachelor's degree in Cybersecurity at Deakin University, with a WAM of 95.75.
+My dedication to academic excellence has been recognised through awards including the Deakin Scholarship for Excellence and the Associate Dean Summer Research Scholarship.
+My Honours research focuses on developing a mathematical framework for optical x-haul network design to support reconfigurable 6G networks using O-RAN technology.

 ---